A master’s degree for more career options

 - a certificate in advanced English pedagogy

-- and a graduate minor in English
+- and a graduate minor in English or creative writing

 With a balanced curriculum of research, theory and practice, a Master of Arts in English gives you a sophisticated literary education and superior writing skills.
 You’ll be well-prepared for a career in journalism, business and technical writing, media and entertainment, research or library science, communications, publishing and editorial work, or education and tutoring.

 An advanced English degree also makes you better qualified for work in areas such as human resources, market research, sales, public relations and other professions not typically thought of as career paths for English majors.

 All applicants for the English graduate programs must submit

 - a completed application - Apply to SFA and pay the required applicaiton fee

 - a letter of interest

 - a résumé or C.V.